 The business plan must be for a new and independent venture in the seed, start-up, or early-growth stages.
 Plans that include proposals for buy-outs, expansions of existing companies, roll-ups, real estate syndications, tax shelters, franchises, licensing agreements for distribution in a different geographical area, spin-outs from existing corporations, and other consulting projects or analyses are not eligible.
 Non-profit proposals are also not eligible.
 Licensing technologies from universities or research labs is encouraged, assuming they have not been commercialized previously.

 Teams may submit plans based on a technology, product, or service that has been licensed from another company, private inventor, or university with their written approval.
-In these cases, teams will be required to verify they have written approval upon upload/submission of their business plans on StartupCompete.

 Revenue streams from the business should not be based solely on deriving revenues from the licensing of its own technologies.